 Like dill, it has feathery fronds, though the stems are much thicker.
 You can snip fennel fronds off and use them in much the same way that you would use dill fronds.
 Also, its flavor is mild and sweet and has licorice notes so it should complement any dish that requires dill.

 Fennel is widely used and you should be able to find it in the produce section of most grocery stores.
 In addition, you can use the stems and bulbs in soups or stews once you are done with the fronds.

 In a pinch: Thyme

 Other popular dill substitutes include rosemary, which is also widely used in French and Italian cooking.
 Like thyme and tarragon, rosemary is best for long-cooking dishes.
-It can be used to cook lamb, chicken or pork.
-You can also use basil in place of dill for salads, pickles and in marinades.
+It can be used to cook lamb, chicken, or pork.
+You can also use basil in place of dill for salads, pickles, and marinades.